EvanVasquez/week9/README.md

   > My biggest issue was getting access to the ip web app that MHN sets up for you.
 I had to spend several days to find another way to do it.

 ## A summary of the data collected: number of attacks, number of malware samples, etc.
-1. Google Cloud and Honeypot GIF setup
+1. The setup of GoogleCloud and Honeypots.
     - I used Google Cloud to set up a VM using Ubuntu Trusty 14.04 .
 I cloned a git repository and installed MHN.
 This VM will be the Admin while the other 4 VM will be the Honeypots to attack.
     - I created 2 dionaea Honeypots, 1 snort Honeypot, and 1 conpot Honeypot.